1. Explore interests and careers.

 ACT Prep Options

 Shmoop offers an online ACT prep program that is FREE to Utah students.
 This program includes tutorials targeted toward the specific needs of each student as assessed in an initial practice test.
 To create an account, click the link below.
-Magic Word: MOUNTAINS or HIKING
+Magic Word: ZION

 UtahFutures offers free ACT prep through their Learning Express Library.

 If in-person test prep is more of your style, Highland offers a $5 ACT prep class.
-It is a six week course, taking place Tuesdays after school.
-The first session starts September 11.
-See the Highland treasurer, West, to register.
-There are additional classes in the community.
+It is a six week course, offered multiple times throughout the school year.
+The course is best utilized during Junior year.
+There are also additional classes in the community.
 Check out the links below.

 Paying for College